-In the 2019 Integrated Science Assessment for Particulate Matter, the U.S. EPA presented conclusions on the particulate matter causal determination of several health effects based on an updated review of scientific studies (U.S. EPA 2019).
-In 2021 a supplement to this assessment was drafted (U.S. EPA, 2021).
-The conclusions are presented separately for particulates in the size range of 2.5 to 10 micrometers (μ m) in aerodynamic diameter (PM10-2.5, often referred to as the coarse fraction), \leq 2.5 μ m (PM2.5, or fine particles), and ultrafine particles.
+In the 2019 Integrated Science Assessment for Particulate Matter, the U.S. EPA presented conclusions on the particulate matter causal determination of several health effects based on an updated review of scientific studies (U.S. EPA 2019). -In May 20222021 a supplement to this assessment was published drafted (U.S. EPA, 20222021).
+The conclusions are presented separately for particulates in the size range of 2.5 to 10 micrometers (μ m) in aerodynamic diameter (PM10-2.5, often referred to as the coarse fraction), \leq 2.5 μm (PM2.5, or fine particles), and ultrafine particles.
 Of note, there is currently no federal or California standard for PM10-2.5, although a PM10 standard remains in effect.
 These conclusions are depicted in the following tables.

-SUMMARY OF U.S. EPA'S CAUSAL DETERMINATIONS FOR HEALTH EFFECTS OF PM10-2.5, PM2.5, UFP
+TABLE I-45 SUMMARY OF U.S. EPA'S CAUSAL DETERMINATIONS FOR HEALTH EFFECTS OF PM10-2.5, PM2.5, UFP

 Size Fraction Causality Determination

 Respiratory Effects

 Short-Term Exposure

 PM2.5 Likely to be causal

 PM10-2.5 Suggestive of, but not sufficient to infer

 UFP Suggestive of, but not sufficient to infer

 Long-Term Exposure

 PM2.5 Likely to be causal

 PM10-2.5 Inadequate

 UFP Inadequate

 Cardiovascular Effects

 Short-Term Exposure

 PM2.5 Causal

 PM10-2.5 Suggestive of, but not sufficient to infer

 UFP Suggestive of, but not sufficient to infer

 Long-Term Exposure

 PM2.5 Causal

 PM10-2.5 Suggestive of, but not sufficient to infer

 UFP Inadequate

-Metabolic Effects · · ·
+Metabolic Effects

 Short-Term Exposure

 PM2.5 Suggestive of, but not sufficient to infer

 PM10-2.5 Inadequate

 UFP Inadequate

 Long-Term Exposure

 PM2.5 Suggestive of, but not sufficient to infer

 PM10-2.5 Suggestive of, but not sufficient to infer

 UFP Inadequate

 Nervous System Effects

 Short-Term Exposure

 PM2.5 Suggestive of, but not sufficient to infer

 PM10-2.5 Inadequate

 UFP Suggestive of, but not sufficient to infer

 Long-Term Exposure

 PM2.5 Likely to be causal

 PM10-2.5 Suggestive of, but not sufficient to infer

 UFP Suggestive of, but not sufficient to infer

-Reproductive and Developmental

-Effects

-PM2.5 Suggestive of, but not sufficient to infer